sprasih1/Learning-Algorithms/Binary Search.md

     }
 }

-#### Minimum value in list after a certain number of rotations about a pivot
+#### Minimum value in list after a certain number of rotations about a pivot or number of rotations performed(for this return the index of minimum element)

 public class Solution {
     // DO NOT MODIFY THE LIST